image bio

 Still unsure if you’re experiencing abnormal ovulation?
 Your doctor will be able to definitively tell you if you’re ovulating or not.
 Here’s what you should expect from your visit:

-• Urine tests: If you haven’t already been tracking your LH levels using ovulation tests, your doctor will have you try these out first to identify if an LH surge is occurring.
+• Urine tests: If you haven't already been tracking your LH levels using home ovulation test kits, your doctor will have you try these out first to identify if an LH surge is occurring.

 • Ultrasound: A transvaginal ultrasound might be the next option.
 This can help your doctor determine whether or not your follicles are increasing and their size (therefore showing that an egg is growing and being released from your ovaries).